robhinds/food-science-site/recipes/_posts/2021-07-30-how-to-smoke-chicken-wings.md

 <br>

 ## 1. How to buy chicken wings
 Chicken wings are pretty widely available, and usually really cheap.
 Major supermarkets will normally sell a kilogram of chicken wings for less than £2, that said, you always have to question when meat is that cheap, so if you have a local butcher it is definitely worth the trip.
 Butchers won't be much more expensive per kilogram, but will usually be from better treated birds, which is a difference you will see in chicken wings.
 As there is such little meat on a chicken wing, that difference really stands out.
+Butchers will also often be able to sell you much bigger quantities, which might sound crazy, but from my experience, people can get through a lot of BBQ chicken wings!
+I'd say two people could easily get through a kilo of wings and still be ready to eat more, so depending on how many you are feeding and what else you are cooking a long with it, you might need a decent quantity!

 <br>
 <br>